wttech/Sling-Query/README.md

 ### `.parents([selector])`

-For each element in the collection find its all ancestor, optionally filtere by a selector.
+For each element in the collection find its all ancestor, optionally filtered them by a selector.

-    ($resource).parents("cq:Page"); // create page breacrumbs for the given resources
+    ($resource).parents("cq:Page"); // create page breadcrumbs for the given resources

 ### `.parentsUntil(selector[, filter])`